JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/client_credentials.md

 ## Request Token On-Demand

-You can also use `CredentialsAuthenticator`, which will make sure the spotify instance will always have an up-to-date access token by automatically refreshing the token on-demand.
+You can also use `CredentialsAuthenticator`, which will make sure the Spotify instance will always have an up-to-date access token by automatically refreshing the token on demand.

 ```csharp
 public static async Task Main()